microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/ServiceClient/README.md

 ## Instructions

+1. Clone or download the PowerApps-Samples repository.

-1. Download the solution folder from GitHub.
+1. Locate the /dataverse/orgsvc/C#-NETx/ServiceClient/ folder.

 1. Open the *ServiceClient.sln* solution file in Visual Studio 2022.